 Salary.
 The amounts represented in the Salary column are attributable to annual salary earned by each NEO.
-Information related to salary increases in 2012 is discussed in the Compensation Discussion and Analysis under Base Salary.
+Information related to salary increases in 2014 is discussed in the Compensation Discussion and Analysis under Base Salary.

 Stock Awards.
-The amounts in the Stock Awards column reflect the grant date fair value of the restricted stock awarded in 2012.
-Accounting Standards Codification (ASC) 718 requires the reporting of the aggregate grant date fair value of stock awards granted to the NEO during the fiscal year.
-We calculate the fair value of restricted stock awards by multiplying the number of restricted shares granted by the closing stock price as of the award's grant date.
+The amounts in the Stock Awards column reflect the grant date fair value of the restricted stock awarded in 2014.
+Except where there is a distinction to make between the two types of awards, this proxy statement refers to both restricted stock and restricted stock units as "restricted stock."
+ASC 718 requires the reporting of the aggregate grant date fair value of stock awards granted to the NEO during the fiscal year.
+We calculate the fair value of restricted stock awards by multiplying the number of restricted shares or units granted by the closing stock price as of the award's grant date.

 Option Awards.
-The amounts in the Option Awards column reflect the grant date fair value of the stock options awarded in 2012.
+The amounts in the Option Awards column reflect the grant date fair value of the stock options awarded in 2014.
 ASC 718 requires the reporting of the aggregate grant date fair value of stock options granted to the NEO during the fiscal year.
 The fair value of stock options is estimated using the Black-Scholes option pricing model.
-For a discussion of the assumptions made in these valuations, refer to Note 11 to the Consolidated Financial Statements, Stock-based Compensation, in the Halliburton Company Form 10-K for the fiscal year ended December 31, 2012.
+For a discussion of the assumptions made in these valuations, refer to Note 12 to the Consolidated Financial Statements, Stock-based Compensation, in the Halliburton Company Form 10-K for the fiscal year ended December 31, 2014.

 Non-Equity Incentive Plan Compensation.
-The amounts represented in the Non-Equity Incentive Plan Compensation column are for amounts earned in 2012 and paid in 2013 for the Halliburton Annual Performance Pay Plan and on December 31, 2012 for the 2010 cycle Performance Unit Program.
+The amounts represented in the Non-Equity Incentive Plan Compensation column are for amounts earned in 2014 and paid in 2015 for the Halliburton Annual Performance Pay Plan and the 2012 cycle Performance Unit Program.
 Information about these programs can be found in the Compensation Discussion and Analysis under Short-term (Annual) Incentives for the Halliburton Annual Performance Pay Plan and under Long-term Incentives-Performance Units for the Performance Unit Program.

-The Threshold, Target and Maximum amounts for the 2012 Halliburton Annual Performance Pay Plan and the 2012 cycle of the Performance Unit Program can be found in the Grants of Plan-Based Awards in Fiscal 2012 table under the Estimated Future Payouts Under Non-Equity Incentive Plan Awards.
+The Threshold, Target, and Maximum amounts for the 2014 Halliburton Annual Performance Pay Plan and the 2014 cycle of the Performance Unit Program can be found in the Grants of Plan-Based Awards in Fiscal 2014 table under the Estimated Future Payouts Under Non-Equity Incentive Plan Awards.